 Clause 2.

 All SGA members are required to have read the SGA Constitution and SGA Bylaws prior to the second meeting as a serving member.

+Clause 3.
+All SGA members and all elected or appointed members of its sub-committees shall be required to complete electronic training curriculum developed and administered by the Public Access Counselor within 90 days assuming the responsibilities as a member of the public body.

 Article III: Standing Committees